CharlesLiu-Umass/CS520_HW3/READ_ME.txt

 	test_unit - holds the unit test for both experiments.
 		The first 5 unit tests for both experiments are spec-guided while the rest are the original unit test from homework 1. test_gen_code.py - is the main file that imports the relavent files from the Script folder and when pytest is run, will generate a report

+HW3_Report.pdf - the write-up for this homework that was also uploaded to GradeScope